Map Source: People Group Location: Omid. Other geography / data: GMI. Map Design: Joshua Project

 The majority of Pashtun live in Pakistan, but there are Pashtuns in many other countries as well.
 You can find them in other Central Asian countries like Iran, Kyrgyzstan, and Tajikistan.
-They live in many industrialized nations.
+They live in many industrialized nations such as France.

 Instability, endemic corruption, and on-going violence led to widespread migration of tens of thousands of Afghans (mainly young men) seeking jobs and opportunity in Russia, Europe, and the West.

 Since the late 1970s, Pashtuns have been starting anew in various countries.
 Typically, Western countries are more likely to allow Pashtuns to arrive who have money and/or skills in business, education, medicine, etc. By this time there are Pashtuns who are very acculturated to their new countries, and they are very different than their elders who arrived in previous decades.
 In early 2020, Pashtuns in Paris protested the abduction of a human rights activist in Pakistan.